tbrlpld/laces/README.md

 #### Store the rendered output in a variable with `as`

-To store the component's rendered output in a variable rather than outputting it immediately, use `as` followed by the variable name:
+To store the component's rendered output in a variable rather than outputting it immediately, use `as` followed by the variable name.

 ```html+django
 {% component welcome as welcome_html %}